 Erected by Michael Breiner, M.D. & Nebraska State Historical Society.
 (Marker Number 440.)

 Location.
 40° 53.019′ N, 97° 44.85′ W. Marker is in Bradshaw, Nebraska, in York County.
-Marker is on Lincoln Street 0.1 miles south of West Jackson Street, on the right when traveling south.
+Marker is on Lincoln Street, 0.1 miles south of West Jackson Street, on the right when traveling south.
+Marker is located in a small city park at the southwest corner of the Lincoln Street & West Jackson Street intersection.
 Touch for map.
-Marker is located in a small city park at the southwest corner of the Lincoln Street & West Jackson Street intersection.
 Marker is in this post office area: Bradshaw NE 68319, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
-York County Veterans Memorial (approx. 8.2 miles away); Nebraska City Cut-Off of the Oregon Trail (approx. 8.2 miles away); Nebraska City-Fort Kearny Cut-Off (approx. 10.8 miles away); Moving People and Goods on the Overland Trail (approx. 10.8 miles away); Nebraska's I-80 Bicentennial Sculptures (approx. 10.8 miles away); The Purple Heart (approx. 10.8 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Porcupine Ranch (approx. 4.1 miles away); York County Veterans Memorial (approx. 8.2 miles away); Nebraska City Cut-Off of the Oregon Trail (approx. 8.2 miles away); Nebraska 4-H Clubs Began in York County (approx. 8.2 miles away); Nebraska City-Fort Kearny Cut-Off (approx. 10.8 miles away); Moving People and Goods on the Overland Trail (approx. 10.8 miles away); Nebraska's I-80 Bicentennial Sculptures (approx. 10.8 miles away); The Purple Heart (approx. 10.8 miles away).

 The present site of Bradshaw was set by surveyors who placed the railroad depot here.
 The first store owned and opened by W.D.
 Post, was a post office, with him being the post master.
 He was also the depot agent, telegraph operator, grain and livestock dealer, and he ran the general store.
 (Submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on March 12, 2017.
-This page originally submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 249 times since then and 2 times this year.
+This page was last revised on November 30, 2020.
+It was originally submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 375 times since then and 55 times this year.
 Photos: 1, 2, 3, 4. submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.